metabase/metabase/docs/troubleshooting-guide/datawarehouse.md

 You may still be able to successfully connect to the server using another MySQL client, such as the command-line client: `mysql -h 127.0.0.1 -u metabase -p`

 #### How to fix this
-Change the authentication plugin used by the Metabase user's to `mysql_native_password`: `ALTER USER 'metabase'@'%' IDENTIFIED WITH mysql_native_password BY 'thepassword';`
+Change the authentication plugin used by the Metabase user to `mysql_native_password`: `ALTER USER 'metabase'@'%' IDENTIFIED WITH mysql_native_password BY 'thepassword';`

 This is necessary because the MariaDB connector, used by Metabase to connect to MySQL servers, unfortunately does not support MySQL 8's default authentication plugin.
 From [StackOverflow](https://stackoverflow.com/a/54190598):